eliocamp/reproducibility-with-r/content/materials/day3/01-here/index.markdown

 ```

 ```
+## Error in `file()`:
-## Error in file(file, "rt"): cannot open the connection
+## ! cannot open the connection
 ```

-This is because when knitting, the working directory is set to the directory where the .Rmd file is located.
+This is because when rendering, the working directory is set to the directory where the qmd file is located.
 For consistency, RStudio runs code inside chunks with the same setup.
-This inconsistency between the working directory of your session and that of the knitting process can be a source of a lot of headaches.
+This inconsistency between the working directory of your session and that of the render process can be a source of a lot of headaches.

 A possible solution would be to use absolute paths, so the current working directory is irrelevant.
 But we saw that using absolute paths leads to code that runs only in one machine.